Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-05.md

 This is very similar to what you did in the first few problems; the main difference is that instead of creating a graph with a single _component_, you will create a graph with a single _subgraph_.

 Open the [demo_subgraph.py](../../shrike-examples/pipelines/experiments/demo_subgraph.py) that has been prepared for you.
-First , you will want to import the subgraph.
+First, you will want to import the subgraph.
 If you followed the naming suggestions in the above section, you should need a line like what follows.

 ```python
 from pipelines.subgraphs.probesubgraph import DemoSubgraph